mouseless/json-concepts/spec/02-quantifiers/03-one-or-more.md

 }
 ```

-> It looks like `variable` should have `quantifier` key instead of `literal`
-> because literal is not affected by it.
-However this would be interpreting the
-> definition, not shadowing.
-Remember that shadows are only easy-to-code and
-> **traversable** versions of concepts definitions, not **interpretation**s.

 ## Schema Shadow

-When there exists more than one concept in a schema, schema shadow stores them
+When there more than one concept is allowed in a schema, schema shadow stores
-in an array.
-Key literals are also stored in an array.
-Below is an example;
+them in an array;

 `SCHEMA: greeting.service.json`